If you are interested in juicing here is how to juice in five easy steps.

 Step 4: Strain your juice

-After you have strained your juice simply pour in mason jars with the top on and store in the refrigerator for no more than 3 days.
-Mine don’t last that long, I can drink a single jar in 1 sitting.
+After you have strained your juice simply pour in mason jars, tighten the top and store in the refrigerator for no more than 3 days.
+My juice doesn’t last that long, I can drink a single jar in 1 sitting.
 I know I’m greedy.
 LOLOL.

 If you want an easy reminder of these steps, simply PIN THIS graphic below and it will easily remind you of the steps you need to take to make your very own juice.